ONEcampaign/trade-explorer/src/single-country.md

             Trade by category
         </h2>
         <p class="normal-text">
-            Total value of exports and imports for each category of traded goods between
+            Total value of exports imports and trade balance for each category of traded goods between
             <span class="bold-text">${countrySingle === "Dem.
 Rep. of the Congo" ?
 "DRC" : countrySingle}</span> and
             <span class="bold-text">${partnerSingle}</span> in
             <span class="bold-text">${timeRangeSingle[0]}-${timeRangeSingle[1]}</span>.